AherRahul/portfolio-v1/content/articles/03-data-structure/data-structure-0-3.md

 ---
-title: "Problem: Reverse Integer with Overflow Check"
+title: "Problem: Count Digits in a Number"
 description: "Understanding the importance of data structures and algorithms in programming.
 Learn systematic problem-solving approaches, algorithmic thinking, and how DSA impacts software performance and efficiency."
 slidesUrl: "https://github.com/AherRahul/portfolio-v1/blob/main/content/articles"
 dateModified: "2025-09-26"